qwerty12/X250-Hackintosh/README.md

 * The preferred option is to install BrcmPatchRAM2.kext and BrcmFirmware**Repo**.kext to /Library/Extensions

 However, I personally do not have the kext load at boot.
-If you look at the config.plist, you'll see that in the boot arguments the BRCM kext delays are already set pretty high - values from the README of the original project.
+If you look at the config.plist here, you'll see that in the boot arguments the BRCM kext delays are already set pretty high - values taken from the README of the original project.
 In my experience, it still wasn't enough to avoid the *3* minute delays (!)
 I'd sometimes get on boot if the kext wasn't able to upload the firmware to the DW1830's BT chip.
-And I daren't set it any higher.
-I don't actually use Bluetooth myself, so the delay was unacceptable to me, even if I thought that it's nice to be able to still have the option.
+And I do not wish to set it any higher.
+I don't actually use Bluetooth myself, so the delay was unacceptable to me, but I'd still like to have the choice of being able to use Bluetooth.
-I have the kext load when I log in, instead.
+So I have the kext load when I log in, instead.
 This is not a great idea if you rely on external Bluetooth peripherals being available at the login screen, but you'll always have a keyboard and mouse available on an X250...

 I put BrcmFirmwareRepo.kext into /Library/Extensions (you must `chmod` and `chown` this properly as was demonstrated in the AppleHDA section) and BrcmPatchRAM2.kext into /kexts.
 Again, permissions must be set correctly (755, root:wheel) on the /kexts folder and BrcmPatchRAM2.kext.